cindyliwho/cindyliwho.github.io/README.md

-# Anirudha Shastri
+# Cindy Li

-This is the source code to [Anirudha's](https://anirudhashastri.github.io/) personal website.
+This is the source code to [Cindy's](https://cindyliwho.github.io/) personal website.